cgooderham94/steve-hurn-cars-react/README.md

 It's also a great *real world* opportunity to 'flex my muscles' with react!

+## Project Plan

+### Tech Stack

+The project will progressively see different layers of tech implemented.
+Here's the long-term vision...

+* UI Framework - React
+* Data Layer - GraphQl-based API fed from headless Craft CMS
+* State - React Hooks, Redux (only if necessary, simple state may avoid the need for this)
+* Routing/Server - React Router (short-term), Next.js for SSR & image optimisation (long-term)
+* CSS Framework - Tailwind (Not strictly necessary, but I've heard great things so thought to give it a try.)

 ## Available Scripts

 In the project directory, you can run: